By: Ellaine Kryss Hubilla

 - Using your hands, divide the ball of soil into two parts at the center.
 Put the roots of the plant between the two divided parts then press it again to re-form the soil into a ball.

-- Cut the excess strings.
+- Cut the excess string.
 Your kokedama is ready.
 You can attach the ball into a piece of wood, put it in a pot if you prefer, or place it in an appropriately lighted area.

 From Tetchie Palaganas’ Kokedama Workshop, which was part of the Stuck On You Pre-Valentine event of the National Cactus and Succulent Organization of the Philippines, Inc.